ocornut/imgui/docs/FONTS.md

 **Monospace Icons?**

-To make your icon look more monospace and facilitate alignment, you may want to set the ImFontConfig::GlyphMinAdvanceX value when loading an icon font.
+To make your icon look more monospace and facilitate alignment, you may want to set the `ImFontConfig::GlyphMinAdvanceX` value when loading an icon font.
+If you `GlyphMinAdvanceX` you need to pass a `font_size` to `AddFontXXX()` calls, as the MinAdvanceX value will be specified for the given size and scaled otherwise.

 **Screenshot**